Performance Marketing

 What are the typical conversion rates for referrals in different digital advertising niches?

 Conversion rates vary widely, but for performance-driven campaigns, conversion rates of 3% to 10% are typical.
-But as Dorian Menard, founder of Search Scope, points out, rates are higher in some industries than others.
+Rates tend to be higher in some industries than others.

 What are the eligibility requirements to join different referral programs?

-While Taboola’s cash-based referral program is open to everyone, that isn’t the norm: In most cases, you’ll first need to be an existing customer or registered partner.
+While Realize’s cash-based referral program is open to everyone, that isn’t the norm.
+In most cases, you’ll first need to be an existing customer or registered partner.
 You may also need to apply and wait for approval, which means a program administrator will ensure your application meets all requirements, including that you’re the minimum age.

 Which referral programs are best suited for SMBs?